xufengduan/MacBehaviour/README.md

 devtools::install_github("xufengduan/MacBehaviour", upgrade = "never")
 library("MacBehaviour")
 ```
 2. Deploy a model on HuggingFace.
-Click the <a href="https://huggingface.co/"> link </a> here and sign up for a HuggingFace account.
+Click the <a href="https://huggingface.co/">link</a> here and register/login your HuggingFace account.
 ![image01](https://github.com/user-attachments/assets/477f6c10-4f2d-47d0-bbae-c91f4d04c9e7)
 <br><br>
 Note that you will receive an email in which you will need to click on the confirmation link to verify your account.
 ![image02](https://github.com/user-attachments/assets/03b37a2d-3a73-4f04-8d6f-65c5a78423e6)
 <br><br>
 3. Deploy inference endpoints.
-We will use the model <a href="https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct"> meta-llama/Llama-3.2-3B-Instruct </a> (just for example).
+We will use the model <a href="https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct">meta-llama/Llama-3.2-3B-Instruct</a> (just for example).
 You can choose other LLMs as you wish.
 ![image03](https://github.com/user-attachments/assets/c244a312-4959-473c-a848-ce3aa35c5318)
 <br><br>
 4. Create endpoint.
 You need to bind a credit card to your account to use the model deployment service on HuggingFace.
-Select the corresponding options according to your needs.
+Then select the corresponding options according to your needs.
 The estimated cost is shown in the bottom right corner.
 If you select ‘Never automatically scale to zero’, remember to pause the model when you are not using it or it will keep charging.
 ![image04](https://github.com/user-attachments/assets/cceceed4-5a6c-4d1a-9ca0-fea96430079d)
 <br><br>
 5. Wait for model initialisation to complete.
-The model usually takes a few minutes to initialize, and once it is ready you can use it normally.
+The model usually takes a few minutes to initialize; Once it's ready you can use it normally.
 ![image05](https://github.com/user-attachments/assets/9368e3a7-4d0c-4fc0-abfd-a0b9af712f01)
 <br><br>
 6. Now the model works fine, and you may notice that the Endpoint URL has been updated, which we'll use later.